loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 [`orbstack-domains/`](./orbstack-domains) exists to bridge those friendly domains to the actual `vind` service upstreams.

-## Optional Forgejo Mode
+## Forgejo

-[`vcluster.yaml`](./vcluster.yaml) includes a commented-out Forgejo Helm block.
-This is the preferred default direction for a self-contained demo mode where:
+Forgejo is part of the default self-contained `vind` path.
+In this mode:

 - Git is hosted inside the `vind` cluster
 - OCI images can be pushed to the Forgejo package registry
 - Argo CD can use polling or Gitea-compatible generators instead of GitHub-specific webhooks

-Keep Forgejo disabled by default until the repo has a dedicated `local-contained` overlay, because the current PR automation, notifications, and some image flows are still GitHub-specific.

 The first pass of that overlay exists at [`vcluster-gitops/overlays/local-contained`](../vcluster-gitops/overlays/local-contained/README.md).